svbackend/natai-diary/NOTES.md

+### Oct 31, 2022

+Feeling lazy today, will just break down the steps for next task for the future:

+1. Create login screen (with email and password) + don't forget to add link to registration screen
+2. Handle validation errors
+3. Store token & probably user data in the database?
+Restrict to one user per phone.

 ### Oct 30, 2022

 I think I'm done with backend rewrite (kotlin->php migration), actually it took me not so long.